-Favorite Activity: Natural History Museum.
+Natural History Museum.
 All the museums in London are free.
 This makes a fantastic day out and even adults will love viewing the dinosaurs, life-size blue whale or other exhibits.

 “I went to my very first European Christmas markets and tasted my first Gluhwein.
 I highly recommend the Budapest Christmas market as well as the Central market of Pest.
 On our morning Vienna bus tour, we saw the sights of the city and a few of the sixteen Christmas markets.
 We walked around the historic city, St. Stephen’s Church and explored the largest Christmas market.”

 Stayed: “I sailed on the Danube River to see dozens of Christmas markets with Viking Cruises.
 My home for the voyage was the Viking Atla from Budapest to Nurenberg.
 I absolutely loved that the floors of the bathroom were heated!
 It felt amazing on chilly mornings!”